cloudfoundry-attic/windows_app_lifecycle/README.md

 The **Launcher** runs the start command using a standard rootfs and environment.

-The **Healthcheck** runs a tcp port check, defaulting to port 8080.

 The **WebAppServer** runs a HostableWebCore server to host the user's app.

 Read about the app lifecycle spec here: https://github.com/cloudfoundry-incubator/diego-design-notes#app-lifecycles